 4) Internet traffic is increased

-Every time you’ve started your computer lately, there’s been an increase in the Internet traffic.
+Every time you’ve started your computer lately, there’s been an increase in Internet traffic.
 What is more, even if you’re not connected to the Internet through the browser or there aren’t any programs connected to online servers (you’re not downloading or uploading anything), you are still observing high network activity.
 This kind of behavior should raise some red flags about your computer being malware infected.

 5) Your antivirus protection is disabled

 If you are continuously getting the message that your antivirus/malware protection solution is disabled even though you KNOW it shouldn’t be that way, you might be dealing with the kind of malware that sneaks up on you and disables it for you.
-These new kinds of malware such as ransomware, financial malware or adware will leave your computer defenseless and all your efforts of making it to work again useless without getting specialized help.
+These new kinds of malware such as ransomware, financial malware or adware will leave your computer defenseless and all your efforts of making it work again useless without getting specialized help.